A Message from Your Once and Current GOAT President (That’s Greatest of All Time, in case you don’t know about my close friend, Tom Brady).

 (The people only have one really effective weapon, and that is laughter.
 Mark Twain)

 I can see how hard it is for you to keep up with yourself, Donald.
-You try so desperately to put over a façade that you know most people see through, so you keep having to top yourself, knowing that most sane people are laughing in disbelief at the last lie you told.
+You try so desperately to put over a façade that you know on some level most people see through, so you keep having to top yourself, knowing that most sane people are laughing in disbelief at the last lie you told.
 It must be really difficult to keep coming up with a topper every day.
 The walls keep closing in, and you’re circling the wagons to defend your ground the best you can, firing people by the thousands left and right who don’t follow your lead.

 You do have a talent for perceiving people’s weaknesses, and you’ve made almost everyone in the Republican party afraid of you, as well as a whole stable of corporate entities, and a few governments of other nations.
 But one of the truisms of history that’s become a cliché is that it’s far easier to destroy things than to build them.
 The study of psychology has taught us that ego inflation is always followed by ego deflation, because egomaniacs can never recognize that their power does have limits.
 They eventually overreach those limits, the balloon gets punctured, and there’s nothing left but a limp piece of stretchy plastic on the ground.